 About

-Alan Erera is the associate chair for research and Manhattan Associates/Dabbiere Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Alan Erera is Senior Associate Chair and Manhattan Associates/Dabbiere Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
 He has served on the school faculty since 2001, when he joined as assistant professor.
-He is also the faculty director for the M.S. in Supply Chain Engineering program and a co-director for Global Transportation in the Supply Chain and Logistics Institute.
-Dr. Erera is currently serving as past-president of the Transportation Science and Logistics Society (feed) of the Institute for Operations Research and Management Science (INFORMS), and has served formerly as associate editor for the flagship society journal Transportation Science.
+He is also the faculty director for the M.S. in Supply Chain Engineering program and Co-Executive Director of GT Panama Logistics Innovation and Research Center.
+Dr. Erera is currently an associate editor in the Supply Chain and Logistics Focused Issue of IISE Transactions.
+He is a past-president of the Transportation Science and Logistics Society (feed) of the Institute for Operations Research and Management Science (INFORMS), and has served formerly as associate editor for the flagship society journal Transportation Science.

 He received his B.S.
 Eng. summa cum laude in Civil Engineering and Operations Research from Princeton University, and his Ph.D. in Industrial Engineering and Operations Research from the University of California, Berkeley.
 Prior to graduate school, he worked in transportation logistics software development and consulting for ALK Technologies (now a subsidiary of Trimble), located in Princeton.